Feyerabend/bb/workbook/ch05/symb/SYMB.md

 __Functional Languages__

-Functional languages like Haskell or Lisp emphasize immutability and function closures.
+Functional languages like Haskell or Lisp emphasise immutability and function closures.
 The symbol table in functional languages often focuses on managing function bindings, immutable variable bindings, and higher-order functions.
 - *Immutability*: Once a variable is bound to a value, it cannot change.
 The symbol table reflects this by holding fixed bindings throughout the scope.
 - *Higher-order functions*: Functions are first-class citizens and can be passed as arguments